mail2sada/Go-Language/01_Overview/README.md

 # Go Language Overview

-Golang is also known as Golangauge or just Go, is developed @Google in 2007 and open sourced in 2009.
+Golang is also known as Go Langauge or just Go, is developed @Google in 2007 and open sourced in 2009.
 It was designed with intent to develope efficient fast programing langauge to build concurrent and scalable applications.

 ## Features of Go